SQL Advanced Notebook

 WHERE t.total_visits > 500;

--- drop explicitly when done (optional — auto-dropped at session end)
+-- drop it on purpose when you are done (optional — auto-dropped at session end)

 DROP TEMPORARY TABLE tmp_station_stats;